V4Fire/Client/src/core/component/decorators/watch/README.md

     console.log(value[0] !== oldValue[0]);
   }

-  // When you don't declare a second argument in a watcher,
+  // If you don't specify a second argument in a watcher,
-  // the property's old value won't be cloned
+  // the property's old value won't be cloned.
   @watch('list')
   onListChangeWithoutCloning(value: Dictionary[]): void {
     // true